It’s our nation’s 238th birthday (doesn’t look day over 75, really) and we’re all celebrating, in some way, the number 4.

 In its history Phoenix has had some patriotic athletes, at least when their names are presented in a list.

-Michael Redd - Some raised eyebrows when the Phoenix Suns signed Redd to a contract in December of 2011.
-The lefty had been one of the league's most prolific scorers, averaging more than 20 points per game in six straight seasons for the Milwaukee Bucks from 2003 to 2009.
+• Michael Redd – Some raised eyebrows when the Phoenix Suns signed Redd to a contract in December of 2011.
+The lefty from Ohio State had been one of the league’s most prolific scorers.
+In fact, Redd averaged more than 20 points per game in six straight seasons for the Milwaukee Bucks from 2003 to 2009.

 White would become the franchise’s Opening Day center fielder and its first-ever All-Star.
 White would bat .279 with 22 home runs and a team-leading 85 RBI for the D-backs in 1998, his only season with Arizona.
 White signed as a free agent with the Los Angeles Dodgers prior to the 1999 season.

 • Harold Blue – “Who in the world is Harold Blue,” you may be asking yourself.
 Blue was a member of the state’s first professional football team, the Arizona Wranglers of the United States Football League.

 In his one and only season with the Wranglers, the former East Carolina Pirate ran for 123 yards and a touchdown on 34 carries, caught 13 passes for 84 yards and averaged 18.8 yards on kickoff returns.
 Hell, he even threw two passes — one was completed for a 9-yard gain, the other was intercepted.